 Nix Development Environment for CARE¶

-This document describes how to set up and use the Nix-based development environment for the CARE
+This document describes how to set up and use the Nix-based development environment for the CARE project.

 Prerequisites¶